devdacian/solidity-fuzzing-comparison/README.md

 ### Challenge #5 Token Sale: (Winner MEDUSA) ###

 In `basic` configuration Foundry & Echidna can only break the easier and more valuable invariant which leads to a Critical exploit but not the harder though less valuable invariant which leads to a High/Medium.
 However Medusa is able to almost immediately break both invariants in unguided `basic` mode, making Medusa the clear winner.
-Please note that the fuzz solvers for this challenge are not able to be publicly released at this time.

 ### Challenge #6 Rarely False: (Winner NONE) ###